Get My Budget

 Electric shock

-Electric vehicles take the podium spot for rapid depreciation, with them losing 31% of their value on average over the first two years.
-Hybrid vehicles show remarkable resilience and desirability with their value dropping by a mere 14% over the same timeframe.
+Electric vehicles saw the sharpest depreciation, losing a whopping 54% of their original value after the first three years - a possible reflection of rapidly advancing technology and questions about battery lifespan.
+Despite this, Hybrid vehicles are continuing to retain desirability with their value dropping by a mere 27% over the same timeframe.

 evs